huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_route.md

 routes in the current tenant.
 The given filters must match exactly one route whose data will be exported as attributes.

+* `region` - (Optional) The region in which to obtain the vpc route.
+If omitted, the provider-level region will work as default.

 * `id` (Optional) - The id of the specific route to retrieve.

 * `vpc_id` (Optional) - The id of the VPC that the desired route belongs to.